Template Functions

 list (and the length of the returned list will be less than the number of dicts

-in the call to pluck
+in the call to pluck.

 If the key is found but the value is an empty value, that value will be inserted.

-A common idiom in Sprig templates is to uses pluck... | first
+A common idiom in Sprig templates is to uses pluck... | first to get the first

 matching key out of a collection of dictionaries.